MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/enrichment-hub.md

 Go to the **My enrichments** to see all configured enrichments.
 Each enrichment is represented as a row that includes additional information about the enrichment.

 Select an enrichment to see the following options:

-- View
+- **View** enrichment details with the number of enriched customer profiles.
-- Edit
+- **Edit** the enrichment configuration.
-- Refresh
+- **Refresh** the enrichment to update customer profiles with the latest data.
-- Deactivate (or Activate)
+- **Deactivate** an existing enrichment to stop it from refreshing automatically with every scheduled refresh.
+Data from the last successful refresh will continue to be available. **Activate** an inactive enrichment to restart a scheduled refresh.
-- Delete
+- **Delete** the enrichment.
+Before you can delete an enrichment, you need to remove all dependencies (for example segments or measures based on enriched data).
+All enrichment data will be removed from customer profiles.